maxobaxo/scher-dev-blog/src/pages/blog/i-like-baseball/index.md

 ![High Level Design Image for VPC](images/uploads/con-vpc-sec-grp.png)

+To accomplish setting up the VPC, subnets, VPC security groups, and the RDS & EC2 instances, I followed bits and pieces of [this tutorial](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateVPC.html).
+Here's a recap of the important bits:

+1. Create a VPC.
+Ensure there are two VPC subnets; 1 public for the web server, 2 private for the database.
+This way the internet can access the web server, but not the database; only the web server will be able to access the database since they're in the same VPC.
+2. Create VPC security groups for your VPC subnets.
+  - 1 public for the web server; establish inbound rules for the group (http for the internet and ssh for developer access.
+  - 1 private for the database; establish one inbound rule - mysql/aurora for the web server to access the database.
+3. Create a DB subnet group for the 2 VPC subnets; this will allow me to specify a particular VPC subnet when creating a DB instance in RDS.
+4. Create a database instance in RDS
+  - MySQL
+  - Free Tier
+  - Save username/password for later use
+  - VPC: Choose the VPC from step 1
+  - Subnet Group: Choose the one created in step 3
+  - VPC Security Group: Choose the private one created in step 2
+  - Enable database authentication with password
+5. Create a web server / Launch an EC2 instance
+  - Amazon Linux AMI
+  - t2.micro instance type
+  - Network: Choose the VPC created in step 1
+  - Subnet: Choose the public subnet created in step 1
+  - Auto-Assign Public IP: Choose Enable
+  - Storage/Tags: Default
+  - Security Group: Choose the public group created in step 2
+  - Create a new key pair, and save for later use

-To accomplish setting up the VPC, subnets, VPC security groups, and the RDS & EC2 instances, I followed [this tutorial](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateVPC.html).
-After getting through the tutorial, I have  essentially configured the setup from the image above, but I stopped short of actually creating a web server on my EC2 instance, outlined [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateWebServer.html).
+At this point, I have essentially configured the setup from the image above, but I stopped short of actually creating a web server on my EC2 instance, outlined [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateWebServer.html).

-### Creating a DB instance in RDS

-Now, I'm ready to create my DB instance in RDS.
-In the RDS console, I select the region dropdown menu in the upper right corner and pick the region where I want my DB instance hosted.
-I don't imagine my baseball stats website is going to go viral, but since I'm in Portland, I'll select `us-west-2` for Oregon.

-In the navigation pane, I select "Databases" and then click the orange button reading "Create Database."
-In the creation window, I select "Easy Create" because I'm not afraid to admit I'm not an expert DB engineer.
-I'm choosing MySQL as the DB engine because I've used it before, and well I don't have a better explanation... like I just needlessly confessed...
-I'm not an expert DB engineer.
-I also select the 'free tier' for instance size because dollars and I've got kids to feed.
-Next, I create master credentials for the DB instance and save them in 1password, and then I click the orange "Create Database" button.

-Hooray!
-I created a database in AWS.
-It's incredible... except, it's empty and I need to connect to it.
+----BELOW IS TEMPORARY-----

 ### Connecting to the DB instance in RDS